bozsahin/cogs542/README.md

 # cogs542
-METU COGS 542: Grammars, Combinators and Cognition (Fall 2020, covid-2 term;)
+METU COGS 542: Grammars, Combinators and Cognition (Fall 2021, covid-3 term;)

 <b> The course is now online. </b>

 Weekly flow of the course: 1) I put the week's lecture video up in youtube.
 2) You watch it before our meeting (synch) point.
 We discuss the topics of the week, and questions.
+3) We do Q&A-Discussion face to face, in a collectively determined date and time, for 2 hours max (because of C19)
-3) You do a short quiz on the week's topics, take home and solo work, 4) You present a paper related to combinators, which we record.
+4) You do a short quiz on the week's topics, take home and solo work, 4) You present a paper related to combinators, which we record.
 Synched attendance is required.

 <p><b>WHERE:</b> Middle East Technical University (METU/ODTU), Informatics Institute, Cognitive Science Department